Curaçao Gaming Authority (CGA) Licensed Casinos

 The CGA scrutinises everyone behind an operation.
 Directors, Ultimate Beneficial Owners (UBOs), and compliance officers must all pass background checks, with due diligence fees of €140–€270 per individual.

 Criminal records, prior fraud involvement, or connections to sanctioned jurisdictions — including Russia and Iran — are automatic disqualifiers.
-There's also a political dimension worth knowing about.

 The LOK reforms were a direct condition of financial aid provided by the Netherlands to Curaçao during the COVID-19 pandemic.

 Since the LOK came into force, the Dutch gambling regulator — the Kansspelautoriteit (KSA) — now formally cooperates with the CGA, sharing expertise and best practices.
+That relationship adds a layer of external accountability that simply did not exist before.

 From 2028, at least one full-time key person must physically reside in Curaçao.
 By 2029, that requirement expands to three resident key persons with a physical office on the island.

 The Curaçao licence has a complicated history with player protection, and the picture today is one of genuine progress alongside gaps that still need to be addressed.
-Here is what the framework actually delivers for players today.

 A 2021 investigation by Dutch non-profit journalism outlet Follow the Money, using data from regulatory intelligence firm VIXIO GamblingCompliance, found that nearly 40% of all blacklisted gambling companies across 18 countries in Europe and Australia had a Curaçao address.

 That translated to roughly 350 companies owning approximately 1,000 operators and 12,000 websites — all operating outside the laws of the markets they were targeting.
+That is the legacy the LOK reforms are working to undo.

 Progress on that front has hit significant turbulence.
 In September 2025 — barely three months after the CGA officially launched — its entire Supervisory Board resigned simultaneously.
+The Finance Minister who championed the LOK reforms, Javier Silvania, subsequently resigned in October 2025 following a corruption scandal involving leaked audio recordings and criminal complaints alleging fraud, embezzlement, and money laundering.

+As of November 2025, the CGA itself is under formal investigation by Curaçao's Public Prosecution Service.
 The CGA has stated that the board resignations have no impact on the performance of its supervisory duties or the continued implementation of the LOK.
-The regulator has been moved from the Ministry of Finance to the Ministry of Justice, and day-to-day licensing operations continue.

-Under the LOK, responsible gambling tools are a mandatory requirement — not an optional extra.
 Licensed operators must provide deposit limits (daily, weekly, and monthly), cooling-off periods, reality check reminders, and self-exclusion tools.
+Any player-requested limit increase must go through a mandatory waiting period before it activates.

+Curaçao's responsible gaming standards are not yet at the level of the UK Gambling Commission or Malta Gaming Authority.
 Consistency across operators still varies — some run genuinely robust responsible gambling programmes, while others are meeting the bare minimum.
-Responsible gaming provision is one of the specific criteria assessed in every casino review on Vistagamble.

-💬 Dispute Resolution
+📄 Dispute Resolution

 The CGA does not intervene in individual player disputes, cannot order compensation, and cannot act as an arbitrator (this is confirmed on the CGA's own website).
 What the LOK introduced is a mandatory requirement for every licensed operator to provide access to an independent, CGA-approved Alternative Dispute Resolution (ADR) service.